 The main task of the Ethics Commission is to examine the various research activities of UniDistance Suisse.
-Its goal is to guarantee the proportionate nature of the work carried out as well as the protection of the participants in the experiments
+Its goal is to guarantee the proportionate nature of the work carried out as well as the protection of the participants in experiments

-Research is one of the mainstays of UniDistance Suisse with the aim of consolidating its position on the Swiss and international university landscape.
+Research is one of the mainstays of UniDistance Suisse, with which it aims to strengthen its position in the Swiss as well as the international university landscape.

 Requests

-Each new request will be examined by the members of the Ethics commission in accordance with the regulations.
+All requests are examined by the members of the Ethics commission in accordance with the regulations.

 Members of the Ethics Commission